jasonswett/exosuit/README.md

 ## Development status

 As of this writing (September 2019), Exosuit is only at the idea stage.
 I've written a tiny, tiny amount of code for it.
 You can feel free to try to take it for a spin but you should set your expectations very low.

+## Contact

+For more information about Exosuit, you can email me at jason@codewithjason.com and/or [follow me on Twitter](https://twitter.com/home).